lineality/ReadMe_Adventures/Learn_NLP__Dungeon_of_Scrolls/scene_01/ReadMe.txt

 (Optional)
 Tips:
+1. If you get lost, or you want to see a discussion of the skills and solutions, check the Content_Map.txt for that scene.

-1. When given a choice or a question, type in your answer and hit return.
+2. When given a choice or a question, type in your answer and hit return.

-2. Running the .py file will
+3. Running the .py file will
 run the interactive story in the terminal and will create new files that you can use during the scene.